zio/zio/docs/guides/tutorials/debug-a-zio-application.md

 To learn how to use a debugger in each of the IDEs, we can look at the following links:
 - [IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-scala.html)
 - [Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging)

+## Conclusion

+In this article we discussed how to debug functional effects using `debug` effect and also debuggers.
+We saw that debugging with functional effects can be even easier than debugging ordinary scala programs.